biodata-fun/fasta_parser/README.md

 # fasta_parser
-Small package used to parse a file in the Fasta format
+Basic package used to parse a file in the Fasta format

 It provides basic functionality such as: